 2) Photos that don’t show the actual product

-Avoid choosing photos that are overly stylised and unrealistic that will end up looking nothing like what the customer will see when they open their parcels.
+Avoid choosing photos that are overly stylized and unrealistic that will end up looking nothing like what the customer will see when they open their parcels.

-You can do this by trying loads of different angles and layouts, seeing which light and environment shows the product both positively, and realistically.
+You can do this by trying loads of different angles and layouts, seeing which light and environment show the product both positively, and realistically.

 If you just put text at the bottom of a photo saying these are “not actual product images,” you’re instantly going to lose the confidence of your customers.

 Don’t go overboard with the edits as well.
 A good product photo is one that shows the item in a good light, not one that completely reinvents it.
 What’s more, more than 22% of customers return the products because it doesn’t look how it did online, so if you make this fatal mistake you could lose important revenue.